Railroad Square

 Railroad Square Art District is an arts, culture and entertainment district of Tallahassee, Florida, located off Railroad Avenue (south of the Amtrak station and FAMU), filled with a variety of metal art sculptures and murals, and stores selling artwork and collectibles.

-Railroad Square is a WWII-era industrial warehouse park turned into am art district with more than 70 shops, galleries, and small businesses.
-It's known for its small locally owned shops, working artist studios, and alternative art scene.

 In 2021, a skateable art park was added in partnership with Team Pain.
 The skatepark features Florida's longest snake-run.

 History

 Railroad Square Art District is the site of the former McDonnell Lumber Company, and most of the warehouses there were originally constructed in the 1940s.
 The property later became the Downtown Industrial Park.
+Railroad Square claims to have originated as a World War II-era rail yard.

-In the 1950s it was acquired by The Boynton Family, who still own much of the property today, three generations later.
-It was the second generation of Boynton owners, Nan Boynton, who was the one responsible for bringing the artists into the park and renaming it "Railroad Square" in the 1980s.
-The park is now owned by Lily Boynton Kane and Adam Boynton Kane, Nan's children.
-The site has hosted a microbrewery, rock climbing gym, local coffee shops, art galleries, art studios, vintage shops, and more.
-There are currently over 70 tenants of the Railroad Square community, most if not all of which are located within the historic railroad warehouses.
+In the 1950s it was acquired by The Boynton Family, who renamed the site to Railroad Square in the 1980s.
+The park is now owned by Lily and Adam Boynton Kaye.
+The site has hosted a microbrewery, rock climbing gym, art galleries, art studios, and vintage shops, with over 70 tenants.
+Most tenants are located within railroad warehouses.

-Railroad Square regularly hosts events called First Fridays: art crawl events with live music and food trucks that take place on the first Friday of every month.